 | Billing & pricing | Unexpected charges, difficult cancellations, hidden costs |

-One developer candidly shared that it’s “one of the most frustrating programs I’ve used in my entire life,” noting that “the auto-detection feature doesn’t detect relevant information” and “when I make even minor changes to the workflow, the entire scrape fails.” - *Source.*
+One developer shared their experience, noting that "the auto-detection feature doesn't detect relevant information" and "when I make even minor changes to the workflow, the entire scrape fails."
+Individual experiences may vary. - Source

 Reason #2: No data export with free templates